cohesity/cohesity-ansible-role/docs/tasks/source.md

 ### Create new NFS Protection Source
 [top](#task-cohesity-protection-source-management)

-This is an example playbook that creates new Protection Sources for the chosen vCenter host.
+This is an example playbook that creates new Protection Sources for NFS export.
 (Remember to change it to suit your environment.)
 > **Note:**
   - Before using these example playbooks, refer to the [Setup](../setup.md) and [How to Use](../how-to-use.md) sections of this guide.